Bill C-30: Protecting Children from Internet Predators Act: Vic Toews controversy

-Public safety minister Vic Toews, who introduced the bill, had become a lightning rod for criticism after suggesting people had to choose to "either stand with us or with the child pornographers", a remark that was said to be "so far out whack with the standards of polite discourse that it kind of scared [supporters] off".
-NDP MP Jasbir Sandhu commented that "We are often warned that rights and freedoms are not permanent, that we only keep them if we stand up and fight for them.
-However, when [we] stand up and fight to protect these rights[...], we are accused of being sympathetic to child pornographers".

 Toews drew additional criticism after admitting that he had not entirely read the legislation that he put forward.
-NDP MP Charlie Angus went so far as to ask "How can Canadians trust a minister who cannot even read his own legislation?".
+NDP MP Charlie Angus asked "How can Canadians trust a minister who cannot even read his own legislation?".

-As a consequence, Toews had become a target of social media protests against the bill, including a Twitter campaign to inform him of Canadians' everyday mundane activities in an ironic bid to highlight their perceived loss of privacy if the bill should pass.
-Another Twitter user retrieved a copy of Toews' 2008 divorce particulars from the local Winnipeg courthouse and began spreading the contained information, which included details about his extramarital affairs with his family babysitter and a young Conservative staffer, the latter producing a child, as well as his spending habits, over the internet as retaliation to highlight the lack of privacy Toews' bill would afford Canadians.
+As a consequence, Toews became a target of social media protests against the bill, including a Twitter campaign to inform him of Canadians' everyday mundane activities in an ironic bid to highlight their perceived loss of privacy if the bill should pass.
+Another Twitter user retrieved a copy of Toews's 2008 divorce particulars from the local Winnipeg courthouse and began spreading the contained information, which included details about his extramarital affairs with his family babysitter and a young Conservative staffer, the latter producing a child, as well as his spending habits, over the internet as retaliation to highlight the lack of privacy Toews' bill would afford Canadians.
 It was revealed that the IP address associated with the account originated within the House of Commons.
 Minister of Foreign Affairs John Baird suggested the account was a creation of the NDP playing a "dirty, sleazy, Internet game". and the account was quickly shut down, although later determined to belong to a Liberal staffer named Adam Carroll.

-The Royal Canadian Mounted Police stated that Toews had referred them to online threats, and that they were "pondering" an investigation, after the Anonymous hacker collective stated that it would be launching "Operation White North", and threatened to reveal further details from Toews' private life if the bill were not withdrawn, noting they "will not allow a politician who allows his citizens no secrets to have any secrets of his own."
-Anonymous released the name of Vic Toews' mistress in a release on YouTube.
-Bill C-30 was also one of the targets of the new initiative by Anonymous called "Operation Kill Billz".